Abir196/Modeling-And-Simulation-Of-Asthma/README.md

 ### Case 3: Tube with several constrictions

 This time, we focus on the case of a tube with multiple constrictions to approach the scenario of a bronchus affected by asthma.
-We manage to obtain the following velocity and pressure profiles using `2D case with one tightening.py`:
+We manage to obtain the following velocity and pressure profiles using `2D case with several tightenings.py`:

 <p align="center">
   <img src="Images/velocit_multi_constr.png" alt="velocity multi constr" width="250" height="200" style="margin-right: 20px;"/>